Summary

 Based on this, the excuse that adjunct workers’ problems stem from an oversupply of PhDs just isn’t true: if anything, we could need many more PhDs to properly teach courses currently left to adjuncts, but colleges have simply recruited master’s degree holders to adjunct for so long we have not invested in PhD pipelines as much as we need to.
 But the criteria to be an adjunct being so low is also what has enabled universities to treat them so badly.

-Thus, we will need to strike a balance between investing more in simply bringing back tenured positions (and making more PhDs), as well as simply giving adequate pay and long-term contracts to qualified adjuncts that have become the backbone of so many universities.
+Thus, we will need to strike a balance between investing more in simply bringing back tenured positions (and making more PhDs), as well as giving adequate pay and long-term contracts to qualified adjuncts that have become the backbone of so many universities.

 This is especially because making these adjuncts reapply for classes every semester and constantly switching between institutions makes no sense when most of them would gladly work full-time.
 Also, it’s a huge extra pain on top of all of the other stuff on their plate: as Alexandra Bradner writes in her powerful and heart-wrenching piece: